Baton Rouge nurse on personal mission to get underserved, vulnerable populations vaccinated

 To me that's a low number, that's a small number," Brown said, fighting back tears.
 "I still feel defeated, because that is a small number.
 I feel that can be better."

-With help from her team at her day job at Cannon Hospice, the phone calls and follow-ups and home visits continue.
+With help from her team at her day job at Canon Hospice, the phone calls and follow-ups and home visits continue.

 Brown says the mission to honor her husband is far from over.